noeal-dac/Animated-Lower-Thirds/README.md

 ## Usage
 See previus features: https://youtu.be/cQ0_1GwpwB0

+## Support
+You can find all videotutorials on this [Youtube Channel](https://www.youtube.com/channel/UCUYiOIl-DHn8B1eRzUfDyyw)

 ## Contributing
 I am a designer and my scripting knowledge is few.
 I made this tool (Frankenststool) because I needed it and I want to share it.
 You are welcome to improve it.
 I am aware that many parts of the code can make any expert cry.
 I'm really sorry :P